VisualComposer/builder/README.md

   </a>
 </p>

-Visual Composer Website Builder is a drag and drop editor for WordPress.
+<strong>Visual Composer Website Builder</strong> is a drag and drop editor for WordPress.
 With an easy-to-use interface, it allows you to design layouts you always wanted.
 Coupled with premium templates, blocks, elements, and extensions - Visual Composer is all you need to create a website.

 <p align="center">
   <a href="https://www.youtube.com/watch?v=SJMIvMXyPHs">